Terms and Conditions

 3. Any entry found not to comply with the competition rules will be disqualified.

-4. No refunds or allowances will be made in such instances and any prizes will be forfeited.
+4. No allowances will be made in such instances and any prizes will be forfeited.

 5. The decision of ZSL on all matters relating to the competition is final and binding.
 No negotiation will be considered.